Edward Bruner: Early life

-Edward Bruner was born in September 1924 in New York City, and attended Stuyvesant High School, which is a highly competitive, college-preparatory public high school requiring a rigorous entrance exam.
-After World War II, he attended Ohio State University, where he met his wife, Elaine C. Bruner.
-Intending to transfer to Columbia University, he took a summer course with anthropologist Alfred L. Kroeber and decided to switch to anthropology.
-He completed his undergraduate anthropology degree at Ohio State University and did his graduate work at the University of Chicago.
+Edward Bruner was born in September 1924 in New York City, and attended Stuyvesant High School.
+After World War II, he attended Ohio State University, where he met his wife.
+Intending to transfer to Columbia University, he took a summer course with anthropologist Alfred L. Kroeber and decided to change his major to anthropology.
+He obtained bachelor's and master's degrees at Ohio State University and earned a doctorate from the University of Chicago.

 Professional life

 Bruner taught for most of his career in the Anthropology Department at the University of Illinois at Urbana–Champaign.
 In addition to his own prolific scholarship on migration, identity, performance, ritual, and tourism/ tourist productions, he trained many scholars who were to go on to make important contributions to anthropology, including Russell Bernard and Carol Stack.
 He has served as the president of both the Society for Humanistic Anthropology and the American Ethnological Society.
 His scholarship pushed for the recognition of tourism as an important lens for understanding how culture is generated and performed, and for gleaning insights into the role of narratives in meaning-making.
 His understanding of any tourist site as "contested," with multiple and often conflicting interpretations, stories and narratives, was important for the anthropological study of tourism, as was his concept of touristic borderzones.
 An award-winning 2019 book, The Ethnography of Tourism: Edward Bruner and Beyond edited by Naomi Leite, Quetzil Casteneda and Kathleen M. Adams traces his contributions to the anthropology of tourism and the influences of his concepts on subsequent generations in the field of tourism studies.